 To Kill A Mockingbird takes place between 1933 and 1935, the Depression era in America.
 As the novel opens up, we see through the eyes of Jean Finch.
 She is referred to in the novel.
 She lives in a small home with her brother Jim, a few years older than her father.
 Then Atticus, who is an attorney for the local court system.
 Calpurnia is a black woman who is a maid who’s been with the family for many years.

-This is a deeply moving book full of drama and compassion, which takes the readers down the roots of human behavior.
+This deeply moving book is full of drama and compassion, which takes the readers down to the roots of human behavior.
 Lee’s unforgettable novel mixes opposing feelings of love, hatred, humor, sadness, kindness, and cruelty, all wrapped up in a man’s relentless quest for justice plagued by prejudice.
 A lot of unique personalities have in this novel.

 Author: Harper Lee

 4. Bleak House

 Bleak House is one of Dickens’s most critically acclaimed novels that indelibly dramatizes our most basic human discords with many colorful characters.
 The author portrays the London Society of Rich and Poor masterfully.
 This fascinating classic novel contemplates love, fear, and betrayal while revolving around an insidious conflict that arose from an inheritance.